"It's All An Adventure"

 Human cultures have been after the perfect sweat for over 10,000 years.
 The Romans had “thermae” capable of holding 3,000 bathers at once!
 The sweat lodge has been a prominent feature of Native American culture.
 In every country we visit, we’ll find the ruins and origins of ancient sweathouse practices and bring them to life

 Mika Hotakainen is a Finnish director and writer, known for the critically acclaimed films, Steam of Life (2010), Freedom to Serve (2004) and Ristin tie (2016).
-Mika is the director for the first Perfect Sweat segment, the Finnish Sauna, which was shot during the summer of 2017.
+Mika is the director for the first Perfect Sweat segment, the Finnish Sauna, which began filming on July 25th 2017.